awsdocs/amazon-s3-userguide/doc_source/replication-walkthrough1.md

 # Configuring replication for source and destination buckets owned by the same account<a name="replication-walkthrough1"></a>

 Replication is the automatic, asynchronous copying of objects across buckets in the same or different AWS Regions\.
 Replication copies newly created objects and object updates from a source bucket to a destination bucket or buckets\.
-For more information see [Replicating objects](replication.md)\.
+For more information, see [Replicating objects](replication.md)\.

 When you configure replication, you add replication rules to the source bucket\.
 Replication rules define which source bucket objects to replicate and the destination bucket or buckets where the replicated objects are stored\.
 You can create a rule to replicate all the objects in a bucket or a subset of objects with a specific key name prefix, one or more object tags, or both\.
 A destination bucket can be in the same AWS account as the source bucket, or it can be in a different account\.